Job Openings

 Production Manager

-Reporting to the Interim Managing Director with a dotted line to the Artistic Director, the Production Manager will:
+Reporting to the Executive Director, the Production Manager will:

 - Transport equipment to and from rehearsal and performance venues